definetlyahuman/definetlyahuman/README.md

 - Hi, I’m @definetlyahuman
 - I’m interested in programming mainly games and apps
-- I’m currently learning c#
+- I use python to code

 <!---
 definetlyahuman/definetlyahuman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.